alexaulbach/RadarTracker/README.md

   - Technique can be researched with Logistics-2.
   - Moving vehicles will be charted every 0.5 seconds, and the radars scans into the forward-direction.
   - Waiting vehicles will be charted every 17.5 seconds.
-- The Immoveables-tracker tracks train-stops every 30 seconds.
+- The Immoveables-tracker tracks train-stops and roboports every 30 seconds.

 ---------------------------------------